About long term care and Partnership LTC insurance.

 If you needed long term care, how would that impact you and your loved ones?
 Long term care insurance can be a practical and affordable way to help pay for long term care services and a powerful asset to secure the services you desire.

 Long term care insurance can help you maintain your independence, maintain control over how you spend your savings, and have more choice in who provides your care and where you receive it.

 Section 6021 of the DRA (2005 Deficit Reduction Act) allows for Qualified State LTC Partnerships, which will permit States with approved State plan amendments (SPA) to exclude from estate recovery the amount of LTC benefits paid under a qualified LTC insurance policy.

 For States that elect this option, the State plan must provide that, in determining eligibility for Medicaid, an amount equal to the benefits paid under a qualified LTC policy is disregarded.

 The State must also allow, in the determination of the amount to be recovered from a beneficiary's estate, for the same amount to be disregarded.
 See Medicaid, Filial Law and Family

-Each state has its own requirements for Partnership.
+Each state has its own requirements for the LTC Partnership Program.

 Select Your State